parthenon-hpc-lab/parthenon/docs/interface/boundary.md

 ## CellCenteredBoundaryVariable
 **Derived from**: `BoundaryVariable`

-**Contains**: Shallow copies of variable data, coarse buffer, and fluxes (owned by `CellVariable`)
+**Contains**: Shallow copies of variable data and coarse buffer (owned by `Variable`)

-Owned by `CellVariable`, implements loading and setting boundary data, sending and receiving flux corrections, and more.
+Owned by `Variable`, implements loading and setting boundary data, sending and receiving flux corrections, and more.